 Harder to Maintain

 You should wash your chainsaw pants at least once a week.
 If you’re working hard and sweating in them all day, you may need to wash them more.

-Washing isn't too bad as pants can go in with your regular washing.
-But, all those washes take it's a toll on your pants, reducing the lifespan.
+Washing isn’t too bad as pants can go in with your regular washing.
+But, all those washes take it’s a toll on your pants, reducing their lifespan.